pyphs/pyphs/README.rst

 ---------------------------------

 To upgrade the package, please use the same mechanism (pip vs. source) as you did for installation.
-If you want to change from package to source, please uninstall the package first.
+In each case, it is recommanded to uninstall the package first.

 Upgrade a package
 ~~~~~~~~~~~~~~~~~